-- Every day, millions of pounds of hazardous materials are transferred from transportation vessels (trucks, railcars, cylinders, barges and ships) to the users' sites.
-Most of these transfer operations are performed manually. - Where delivery drivers are directly involved in unloading chemicals, the chemical distribution company and facility management must share the responsibility to ensure chemicals are unloaded safely. - Highly manual activities such as chemical loading and unloading require detailed procedures and well-marked piping and connection points. - Some companies install unique fittings on load and unload piping so only the correct material hose can be connected. - Procedures should establish a requirement that facility personnel are physically present during deliveries.
-Both facility personnel and drivers should verify the correct connection before discharging chemicals using written checklists, piping diagram and/or equipment walk-downs. - Operators and drivers should wear the correct PPE for the material being handled and be trained on how to properly don it.
+• Every day, millions of pounds of hazardous materials are transferred from transportation vessels (e.g., trucks, railcars, cylinders, barges, and ships) to the users' sites.
+Most of these transfer operations are performed manually.

+• Where delivery drivers are directly involved in unloading chemicals, the chemical distribution company and facility management must share the responsibility to ensure chemicals are unloaded safely.

+Highly manual activities such as chemical loading and unloading require detailed procedures and well-marked piping and connection points.

+• Some companies install unique fittings on load and unload piping so that only the correct material hose can be connected.

+Procedures should establish a requirement that facility personnel are physically present during deliveries.
+Both facility personnel and drivers should verify the correct connection before discharging chemicals using written checklists, piping diagrams, and/or equipment walk-downs.

+• Operators and drivers should wear the correct personal protective equipment (PPE) for the material being handled and be trained on how to wear it properly.